 According to Moral Courage University founder Irshad Manji, “Diversity is about more than skin color or gender, it is also about different opinions and ideas.”
 Manji’s Diversity Without Division program helps companies become more inclusive so that employees feel free to contribute in new and challenging ways.
 Diversity is also critical to be competitive.
 Groupthink and uniformity lead to lost opportunities to innovate and create value.
 As ADF puts it, “Respecting everyone, regardless of their religious or ideological beliefs, is good for business and society.”

 FIRE, the civil liberties organization whose president offers audiences a clear way to define cancel culture, offers a way for customers to defend against it.
 The group protects Americans from government threats to their free speech.
 FIRE also empowers them to engage the corporate sector.
 Private businesses aren’t bound by the First Amendment but there are cultural reasons companies shouldn’t discriminate against customers based on their beliefs or views.
-For example, when Puffin Books secretly edited “problematic” language from Robert Dahl’s classic children’s novels, FIRE helped people petition the publisher to stop censoring literature.
+For example, when Puffin Books secretly edited “problematic” language from Roald Dahl’s classic children’s novels, FIRE helped people petition the publisher to stop censoring literature.

 Much more experimentation is needed in this space, including from organizations with differing perspectives.
 And people are hungry for it, and many changemakers like those above are rising to the challenge.